 Our young, fresh adenium leaves are yummy treats for the worms, bugs and comfy homes for other insects to lay eggs.

 From one grower's experience (and also opinion), the plant may release a smell that attracts these creatures.
-When you see tiny red dots clustering up on the leaves, you know your leaves are being visited by an unwanted visitor called the red bug or red spider mite.
+When you see tiny red dots clustering up on the leaves, you know your leaves have been visited by an unwanted visitor called the red spider mite.

-To ask the visitors to leave, you may want to take a drastic approach and spray some chemicals like supracide, kelthane, or tribon on both sides of the leaves.
+To ask the visitors to leave (without any mercy), you may want to take a drastic approach and spray some chemicals like supracide, kelthane, or tribon on both sides of the leaves.

 If you notice only a few caterpillars or little worms on the leaves, you can pick them up by hand.
 These guys appear most in the rainy season.
 Don't forget to wear gloves when "worm-picking" (we're not cherry picking) so if you don't want to be yelled at by your loved ones.

-If there are too many of them, you may try spraying chemicals every 10-15 days.
+If there are too many of them, you may try spraying the solution every 10-15 days.
 Just cut the infected leaves off the branch and put them in a garbage bag somewhere far away from your growing area.

-When seeing the eggs, but the mom is not there, we may wonder: Where did mama go?
+When we see the eggs, but the mama is not there, we may wonder: Where did mama go?
 One thing we know for sure is she must not go very far.
 She must be sticking around our area somewhere, but we haven’t spotted her yet.
 Or she could have died like some insects do after laying eggs.

 Update: We've asked the folks over at Reddit about this creature.
 From their experience (which is obviously much more than ours), this little guy is a yellow stinky bug with the romantic scientific name Erthesina Fullo.
-Fortunately, they don't bite or sting–phew.
+Fortunately, they don't bite or sting (phew!).
 But the specie can be very invasive.

 White spot on the leaves

-We notice this white circular spot on one of the leaves.
-To be honest, we currently don’t know what the causes for this might be.
-We put it up here to share our experience and to see if anyone has any ideas for what might be happening.
+We notice this white round spot on one of the leaves.
+To be honest with you, we currently don’t know what the causes for this might be.
+We post it here to share our experience and to see if anyone has any ideas for what might be happening.